The Thousand Brains Project

 A New, Open-Source, AI Framework

 Our research team has been implementing a general AI framework that follows the principles of the Thousand Brains Theory.
 This framework will soon be available as an open-source code base.
 In addition, we will begin to actively publish our design and engineering progress.
 In order to further enable adoption, in the near future we will be pledging to not assert our patents related to the Thousand Brains Theory.
+You can find more details on our non-assert pledge and the patents included under this pledge here

 To encourage people to build on our ideas and apply our brain-based solutions and algorithms to their problems, we are putting together an easy-to-use SDK.
 We also want to encourage and foster an active research community and exchange around the Thousand Brains Theory and its application to AI.